arunsingh88/RE-Workshop/Demos.md

 We need to respond to a competitor who just launched a Gen Z-focused product.

 SITUATION ANALYSIS:
-- Our competitor's product: [describe briefly]
+- Our competitor's product: Honda CB350 and Triumph Speed 400
-- Our company strengths: [list 2-3 key advantages]
+- Our company strengths: [list 2-3 key advantages]   example :We are one of the oldest bike manufacturers in India and have followers from all the age groups
 - Market gap: Gen Z feels underserved by current offerings

 INNOVATION CHALLENGE: Develop a disruptive response that: